-Readings, case studies, and primary sources prepare students to consider the trade-offs of foreign aid and articulate their own views on the future direction of U.S. policy.
+Students explore the history of U.S. foreign assistance and institutions that distribute aid today, considering the trade-offs of aid and articulating views on the future direction of U.S. policy.

 - Learn about two historical famines and the current food crises in Nigeria, Somalia, South Sudan, and Yemen.

 - Draft working definitions of the word “famine.”